5 Essential Questions About LASIK Eye Surgery

 - Salt and Spices Sweets and pastry: They are high in sugar.
 High blood sugar can affect Lasik recovery.
 Sugar and carbs interfere with the healing of wounds.

 - Fast food: Junk food can have a negative effect on the results of the surgery.
 It may even cause some complications.

 5- How long after Lasik eye surgery can you drive?

 To be able to drive, you need to have good vision, and you must see your surroundings.
 Since your vision will be blurry after the surgery, you need to avoid driving for a while afterward.

 Lasik is not a treatment for all eye problems.
 However, if you are a good candidate for Lasik, you should go for it.
 It has a high success rate.
 Plus, it helps improve your vision safely.
-This article of Gomediran tried to answer 5 essential questions about Lasik eye surgery.
-We hope these answers be well informative for you and let you know more about this surgery.
+This article by Gomediran tried to answer 5 essential questions about Lasik eye surgery.
+We hope these answers be well informed for you and let you know more about this surgery.